-If you know your route requires several water crossings, then the focus will naturally fall on a pair of camp sandals that are quick drying.
+If you know your route requires several water crossings, then the focus will naturally fall on a pair of water shoes that are will dry quickly.
 In addition, you may also want to look at how comfortable they are if you will be hiking in them for long periods of time

-We would suggest a lightweight water shoe for use with a simple on/off design at various river crossings, but if you are expecting to wear them for longer durations, then if you can afford to carry the extra weight, then pick a pair of lightweight hiking sandals to give yourself a little bit more comfort.
+We would suggest a lightweight water shoe for use with a simple on/off design at various river crossings, but if you are expecting to wear them for longer durations, then if you can afford to carry the extra weight, then pick a lightweight hiking sandal to give yourself a little bit more comfort.

 If you have no concerns about the weight or getting your socks soaked by river rapids then focus on comfort.
 Your feet will thank you.

-Our pick for the best camping shoes goes to the Aleader’s Mesh Slip-On.
+Our pick for the best camp shoes goes to the Aleader’s Mesh Slip-On.
 This shoe scores well across the board.
-It’s incredibly comfortable for a water shoe and actually looks and feels more like a trail runner (Ed: we wouldn’t advise using it for that though).
+It’s incredibly comfortable and actually looks and feels more like a trail runner (Ed: we wouldn’t advise using it for that though).

-Being a full shoe, it does offer some protection against low branches, rock that you could graze yourself on.
+Being a full shoe, it does offer some protection against low branches, and rocks that you could graze yourself on.
 It’s also got some great rubber soles for extra traction, that’ll help you keep your footing around camp.
-Lastly, as it’s designed as a water shoe, it is extremely quick-drying even after being fully submerged.

-- Extremely comfortable water shoe that looks like a trail runner
+Extremely comfortable shoe that looks like a trail runner

 When Chaco says “classic” they mean it, this sandal has been around since 1989.
 For any design to survive over 30 years then Chaco must be doing something right, and the first thing that has made this sandal a classic is it’s extremely comfortable to wear.